ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 felix: very different from the conception of training in the EUAIAct.

 felix: erin you say that if you can't train on some content in the index, then maybe youcan't find it in search. is it possible that the model doing that is not a generative model, and wouldn't be covered by the generative opt out.

-erin: probably fgenerative -- it makes the labels and summaries in the Webguide example, for example.
+erin: probably generative -- it makes the labels and summaries in the Webguide example, for example.

 ekr: can we go back to the use cases document? see how these structures suit those use cases?

-ekr: seems to me like the nature of the .... new proposal is very output oriented. but the left hand of the diagram is very input oriented. can we reorient that to be more output-oriented as well? instead of google having to say "if you want to appear in our search index you should have these settings" it shoudl be obvious from the document what you have to say.
+ekr: seems to me like the nature of the .... new proposal is very output oriented. but the left hand of the diagram is very input oriented. can we reorient that to be more output-oriented as well? instead of google having to say "if you want to appear in our search index you should have these settings" it should be obvious from the document what you have to say.

 chris: if the result of this is that creators or publishers have to say generative ai training yes in order to appear in search, then that will not suit them. not an acceptable outcome for content creators to not have the ability to express the preference for different applications for their data, or using appearance in search as a lever.

-paul: i understand th explanation you've given, erin. but i don't know if it doesn't undermine some of the essential understandings we have had so far. can you separate the use of assets to train models and the use of assets in the output of models? doesn't that violate the code of practice. lots of people had that expectation that these could be separated. if not, our work is much more complicated.
+paul: i understand the explanation you've given, erin. but i don't know if it doesn't undermine some of the essential understandings we have had so far. can you separate the use of assets to train models and the use of assets in the output of models? doesn't that violate the code of practice. lots of people had that expectation that these could be separated. if not, our work is much more complicated.

 erin: a statement about a GPAI is not necessarily a statement about a ranking system, but also there are words of limitation for a reason.

 ekr: let's not use this forum to discuss whether companies are complying with commitments.

-pedro: regarding martin's remark -- probably a better approach. but one quesiton is existence of open source models. some of these technologies, the problem is they have multiple applications. technology behind a search engine is very similar to technology behind a generative model. given the state of searhc today, you could probably take a model trained for search and use it to generate content. so then we focus on purpose and output. but then there are some actors training open source models, even funded by the EU to have generative models in their local languages. so these things that are open source get extremely restrained in this scenario, because an end use can use the model in whatever way they want. so what's the solution?
+pedro: regarding martin's remark -- probably a better approach. but one question is existence of open source models. some of these technologies, the problem is they have multiple applications. technology behind a search engine is very similar to technology behind a generative model. given the state of search today, you could probably take a model trained for search and use it to generate content. so then we focus on purpose and output. but then there are some actors training open source models, even funded by the EU to have generative models in their local languages. so these things that are open source get extremely restrained in this scenario, because an end use can use the model in whatever way they want. so what's the solution?

-martin: to the extent you're publishing a model with open weights, those would be governed by the preferences. it gets interesting that in the course of developing a search engine you might also develop a model capable of other things, and then you might not be able to use the model for those other things, due to the preferences. if you release amodel with open weights, and then someone uses that to operate a search engine, that would not be acceptable because they would have had to abide by those restrictions.
+martin: to the extent you're publishing a model with open weights, those would be governed by the preferences. it gets interesting that in the course of developing a search engine you might also develop a model capable of other things, and then you might not be able to use the model for those other things, due to the preferences. if you release a model with open weights, and then someone uses that to operate a search engine, that would not be acceptable because they would have had to abide by those restrictions.

 pedro: the scenario that gets a little bit complicated is that if you are a private company that is not releasing the weights, that's ok. but if you want to release your model open source that could be used for more than one thing, they'd be governed by stricter standards. disadvantaging smaller players.